 Myslbek Shopping Gallery

-Behind a striking modern facade, this cosy and relaxing shopping gallery has 30 shops and boutiques offering mostly fashion goods, cosmetics, leather materials, ties and pearls.
+Behind a striking modern facade, this cosy and relaxing shopping gallery has 30 shops and boutiques, offering mostly fashion goods, cosmetics, leather materials, ties, and pearls behind a striking modern facade.
 The shopping mall also has a few restaurants inside.

 Open: Mon. – Fri.
 9 a.m. – 8 p.m., Sat.
 9 a.m. – 7 p.m., Sun.
 11 a.m. – 7 p.m.